 Feuerherm added, "The class is intense, and there is a lot of co-learning that goes on—a lot of social interaction.
 The students are able to learn from each other at the end of the class and to share what they learned at the different sites."

-In October, the entire class presented at the Michigan TESOL Conference in Ypsilanti, which drew professionals in the field from throughout the state.
+The entire class presented at the Michigan TESOL Conference in Ypsilanti, which drew professionals in the field from throughout the state.

 Courtney Lee, a student, called the conference "amazing."
 She implemented what she learned at the conference into her classroom teaching, such as having different and additional materials for students at different levels of the learning process.